 A well-designed denture can raise the lips and make the cheeks fuller.
 It is almost like getting a facelift!

 Compared to other teeth replacement options, dentures are relatively inexpensive and can usually be completed within a few weeks.
 Dentures are non-invasive – there is no surgery involved in the fabrication of the denture – so even those who may have some medical conditions can use dentures.
 Dentures can be removed and cleaned easily.
 Dentures are versatile.
-They can replace just one tooth or, in the case of full dentures, replace all the teeth.
+They can be used if you have lost just one tooth or all the teeth.

 Dentures require some time to adapt to.
 Initially, it may affect speech and eating efficiency.
 With full dentures, time must be taken for the tongue and lips to get used to and control the dentures.
 With patience and practice, one can learn to use dentures.

-In cases where the bone has shrunk considerably due to early loss of teeth or extensive gum disease , retention of the dentures can be enhanced with dental implants.
+In cases where the bone has shrunk severely due to early loss of teeth or extensive gum disease , retention of the dentures can be enhanced with dental implants.

 Take time to discuss with us how you would like your appearance to be improved and your concerns with any old dentures you may have.
 Our dentist will see what is possible and work out options for you.
-Well-designed and well-fabricated dentures do require a few visits for completion.
+Well-designed and well-constructed dentures do require several visits for completion.
 Each stage is essential to make sure that you are satisfied with the final denture.
 The treatment fee for the denture will vary according to the materials used and the design of the denture.

 November 20, 2017